Professor Isabel Bermudez-Diaz

 Research

-The Molecular Neuroscience research group in the Department of Biological and Medical Sciences has a long-term interest in the structural and functional relationships of ligand-gated ion channels, with particular emphasis on human nicotinic acetylcholine receptors (nAChR) expressed in the central nervous system.
+The Molecular Neuroscience research group in the School of Biological and Medical Sciences has a long-term interest in the structural and functional relationships of ligand-gated ion channels, with particular emphasis on human nicotinic acetylcholine receptors (nAChR) expressed in the central nervous system.
 These receptors have been implicated in a wide range of diseases of the brain, including Alzheimer’s and Parkinson’s diseases, Tourette syndrome, schizophremia, autism, drug addiction and attention deficit disorders, and are therefore high-quality targets for drug therapy.

 The overall goal of the research is to map and identify functional sites in the receptors that help us to understand better the how these important molecules generates signals in the brain.
 These sites can provide new strategies to develop more specific and safer therapeutic drugs.